 a core package in the main Openwrt repo may be reason enough to halt the

-But when that failure happens to a package from e.g. telephony feed, I do not
+But when that failure happens to a package from e.g. telephony feed or a

-we have packages maintained in Github by a large group of people, the more we
+more we have packages maintained in Github by a large group of people, the

-will have this kind of accidental breakages by small non-essential packages.
+more we will have this kind of accidental breakages by small non-essential